alexislours/alexi.sh/content/posts/2022/07/lockdown-jsc.md

 This isn't related to the iOS dictation or Siri, both of which will still work just fine and aren't accessible to websites.
 A demo of the Web Speech API by Google can be found [at this link](https://www.google.com/intl/en/chrome/demos/speech.html).

 ### MediaDevices.getUserMedia()
 The `MediaDeviceInfo` can be used to track user across sessions on a single origin through its `deviceId` property of a webcam, speaker, or camera.
 Access to said device could also be a privacy risk.
-This means that most sites requiring access to the microphone or cameras of the device wont work.
+This means that most sites requiring access to the microphone or cameras of the device won't work.

 ### RTCDataChannel